‘Bold And The Beautiful’ Spoilers For Monday, November 30: Liam Questions Leaving Steffy For Hope

-The Bold and the Beautiful spoilers for Monday, November 30 reveal that Liam Spencer (Scott Clifton) will struggle with his emotions as he tries to process what he just saw.
-He thinks that he witnessed Thomas Forrester (Matthew Atkinson) and Hope Logan (Annika Noelle) in a passionate embrace but nothing could be further from the truth, per SheKnows Soaps.
+The Bold and the Beautiful spoilers for Monday, November 30, reveal that Liam Spencer (Scott Clifton) will struggle with his emotions as he tries to process what he just saw.
+He thinks that he witnessed Thomas Forrester (Matthew Atkinson) and Hope Logan (Annika Noelle) in a passionate embrace.
+However, nothing could be further from the truth, per SheKnows Soaps.

 Liam Spencer Saw The Signs